Christian-Stieber/Christians-Steam-Framework/ReadMe.md

 This project, more or less, started with me having some gripes with a much more famous idling bot based on SteamKit, so I figured I'd just make my own.

-Currently, the main goals are:

-* making a C++ framework to write Steam bots, similar to projects such as SteamKit
+Currently, the main goals are to make a framework to "deal with Steam" in various way, particularly stuff that I want to automate for myself.
+Currently, higher level features include (this list might not be up to date):

+* card farming
+* stream "viewing" (to get drops; but it doesn't stop automatically)
+* sale queues
+* daily sale stickers
+* trading the entire (tradable) inventory to another account
+* accepting trades
+* listing owned games
+* listing inventory

+There's low level stuff, of course:

-* making a bot to idle cards
+* making and using a client connection (i.e. protobufs)
+* logins
-* making the bot create trades for cards
+* making authenticated https queries

+so in theory you can make your own features if you wanted to.

-As for the time beyond, I don't know yet.
-This is a one-man spare-time project, so I'm trying to stick to a reasonably realistic plan.
+This is a one-man spare-time project, so progress is slow and mostly based on what I want to do.

-Note that the bot is in a separate repository: https://github.com/Christian-Stieber/Christians-Steam-Bot
+Note that a bot is in a separate repository: https://github.com/Christian-Stieber/Christians-Steam-Bot

 # PLATFORMS